Intermunicipal Development Plans (IDP)

 In addition to these required items, a land use bylaw may address subdivision design standards; the particulars of buildings that may be constructed, development setbacks, landscaping requirements, parking and loading requirements, building design guidelines, lighting and signage and other items pertaining to the development of land.

-The MD of Foothill's Land Use Bylaw No. 60/2014 was adopted by Council on December 17, 2014 and became effective on that date.
+The County's Land Use Bylaw No. 60/2014 was adopted by Council on December 17, 2014 and became effective on that date.
 This bylaw is subject to change by Council and is amended regularly.
 The Land Use Bylaw can be found in the Resource Library.

 Land Use Bylaw Page - link